Where to go in Norway

 Best known for its deep fjords and towering mountains, western Norway's rugged, expansive and breathtaking landscapes are among Europe's most beautiful.

-Bergen is one of Norway's true gems, a charming and laid back coastal city surrounded by seven mountain peaks.
-Take in its Hanseatic wharf and fish market before boarding a ship to explore the nearby Western Fjords.
+Bergen is one of Norway's true gems, a charming coastal city surrounded by seven mountain peaks.
+Take in its Hanseatic wharf and fish market before boarding a ship to explore the nearby fjords.